CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for module INF.9 Mobile workstation.md

 * Master Key System: Each device backup has an individual key, but can also be opened by a master key.
 This has the advantage that the effort for key management is lower.
 But it has the disadvantage that such systems are more expensive to buy.
 Most notebooks or some other devices have a small slot marked with a chain or lock icon.
 This small opening is located on the side or rear of the unit.
 There are a wide range of cable retainers and other products that use this opening for securing devices.

 For cable fuses, then only a cable loop must be placed around a solid object near the device.
 Subsequently, the associated lock is pulled through the resulting tab and completed.
-For devices that do not have this opening or where it is not resistant enough, there are backup products, where a stable plate is glued to the device.
+For devices that do not have this opening or where they are not resistant enough, there are backup products where a stable plate is glued to the device.
 At this then the security cable is attached.

 In addition, there are electronic fuses, for example, trigger an acoustic deterrent alarm on the device itself, which should bring potential thieves to leave the device.